Outdoor Partnerships Open access restrictions

 Current short-term restrictions

-There is currently one restriction in place.
+• There are currently no short-term restrictions in place.

 Current long-term restrictions